Axveco/Public-repository/TranchedLockupPresale/Readme.md

 To setup the TranchedLockupPresale contract:

+1. Download packages and dependencies: npm install

-1. Run your favorite node on your pc
+2. Run your favorite node on your pc: for example, ganache-cli

-2. Compile and Migrate with truffle: truffle migrate --reset
+3. Compile and Migrate with truffle: truffle migrate --reset

-3. Test it: truffle test
+4. Test it: truffle test